leonardssh/vscord/assets/icons/README.md

 -   It should have a size of 1024x1024.
 -   It should be a PNG file.
--   It should have a background that is not transparent and white.
+-   It should have a background that is not transparent and white, should use the main color from the language website UNLESS it's really nessecary to use something else (can't find color, no logo)
--   You should use "{TO BE WRITTEN}" font with the size of "{TO BE WRITTEN}px" when using the text as the logo.
+-   You should use the official logo of the language UNLESS it's nessecary to use other icon (not minimal, can't find transparent version)
 -   The icon should be minimalist.

 ## Note